imwrite

 ScreenSize

-argument with 'Location'
+argument with Location

-provides a way to write frames to the image that are smaller than the whole frame.
+frames to the image that are smaller than the whole frame.

 determines the fill value for pixels outside the